 If there is no plead deal, the court will set a hearing similar to a bench trial.10

 Informal supervision is where juvenile offenders in Nevada agree to submit to probation for up to 180 days.
 If they follow the rules of probation and avoid getting into further trouble, the charges get dismissed.

-If the court denies informal supervision, it can put the child under more formal court supervision if:
+If the court denies informal supervision, it can put the child under more formal court supervision.11

 Typical penalties for a finding of delinquency may include: